DDunc/style-bubble/README.md

 ### Problem statement
 You're starting to introduce `styled-components` to an existing codebase that already has _quite a lot_ of CSS/SASS/postCSS.
 Your styled components are lovely, but they keep going askew because of inherited or top-level element styles.
-So you have empty wrapper tags to escape CSS rules, or manually sett `unset` in a lot of places, or use `all` at various levels in subtle and hard-to-reason about ways, or just abuse `!important.`
+So you have empty wrapper tags to escape CSS rules, or manually set `unset` in a lot of places, or use `all` at various levels in subtle and hard-to-reason about ways, or just abuse the heck out of `!important.`

 In any case, you will end up with with very specific properties and undocumented interactions that will become tomorrow's mysterious layout tech debt.
 Or...